- Aggie Muster Committee

 Replant

-Aggie Replant is a student-run, environmental service organization that unites Texas A&M students and the community through education and our annual Replant Day in the fall.
-Replant Day brings together over 1,000 students to plant trees in the Bryan/College Station area.
-This year, Replant Day will be held on October 25, 2008.
+Student-run, an environmental service organization that unites Texas A&M students and the BCS community through education and our annual Replant Day in Fall semester.
+Click the title to visit the website.

 The Big Event

-The Big Event provides the students of Texas A&M University with the opportunity to say "thank you" the community of Bryan/College Station for their continued support throughout the years.
-This past year, over 10,600 students volunteered to complete over 1,040 jobs, performing tasks that range from painting, to yard work and cleaning.
-Already the largest one-day, student-run service project in the nation, The Big Event has expanded to 71 other schools across the nation.
-The Big Event Committee is responsible for planning and organizing all events surrounding this day, allowing students to work with residents in their community.
+Provides Texas A&M students with the opportunity to thank the BCS community for its continued support throughout the years.
+This past year, over 13,000 students volunteered to complete almost 1,500 acts of service.
+As the largest one-day, student-run service project in the nation, The Big Event has expanded to schools across the nation.
+The committee works throughout the year to solicit, plan, and organize the service projects.
+Click the title to visit the website.

 Traditions Council